microsoft/aks-ingress-contour-cert-manager-lets-encrypt/README.md

     ```

-## Deploy a second application to the cluster
+## Deploy a second application using path-based routing

-- The ingress uses "path based" routing to route to `/benchmark/17`
+- The ingress uses path-based routing to route to `/benchmark/17`

 - Deploy the application kustomization